Para leerlo en español, clic aquí

 My own experience

-- Second, I didn’t think my anxiety/depression was worth addressing because after been dismissed and gaslit for a decade that I was absolutely convinced that I was broken and inherently flawed (and that was the reason why I was sick).
+After been dismissed and gaslit for a decade that I was absolutely convinced that I was broken and inherently flawed – and that was the reason why I was sick.
 I was sure that nothing could help me so I didn’t even realize that working on my mental health was an option.
 I had no idea that with the right support and tools, I could see improvements in my emotional state and also the way I felt about myself.
+I had no idea that there were better ways to cope, or that meaning and joy could be accessible to me.

 For More Resources